celilahmad/tinder/README.md

 Take sql script from src/main/resources/sql-script run it on local Relational database

-Change database connection to ypur local database in src/main/java/lib/DbConnection.java
+Change database connection to your local database in src/main/java/lib/DbConnection.java

 Run